How to automate your sales process and why

 From complexities to simplification and increased customer loyalty

 Sales managers these days must pay more and more attention to the needs of customers, they must structure their work at every single PoC with the client, which, in turn, leads to an increase in the number of repetitive tasks.
-Automation empowers your team to focus on building customer relationships by handing over routine work to conversational AI or, as most people call them, chatbots.
+Automation empowers your team to focus on building customer relationships by handing over routine work to conversation AI or, as most people call them, chatbots.
 For example, dealing with FAQs about a product 24/7/365 while people focus on the subsequent stages of the funnel.

 Another example is when a potential customer stagnates in the funnel.
 A chatbot could be that effortless opportunity to remind them about their interest in your company and bring the deal to a close.
 And by effortless we mean the chatbot will automatically contact the customer via whichever channel is best (email or SMS), talk to them in a manner that actually makes sense (due to inbuilt natural language processing), and switch over to a real person if needed.